ParadoxNJ005/PyLife/README.md

-# FiscalFit Cloud 🏋️‍♂️💸
+# PyLife Cloud 🏋️‍♂️💸

 **The AI Agent that tracks your Wallet and your Waistline.**

-FiscalFit is a robust **MCP (Model Context Protocol) Server** that turns **Claude Desktop** into an intelligent personal finance and diet assistant.
+PyLife is a robust **MCP (Model Context Protocol) Server** that turns **Claude Desktop** into an intelligent personal finance and diet assistant.
 It allows you to log expenses, track debts with friends, and monitor your eating habits using simple natural language.

-Unlike standard trackers, FiscalFit features a **"Human-in-the-Loop" learning system**—if it doesn't know if a food item is healthy, it asks you, learns the answer, and remembers it forever.
+Unlike standard trackers, PyLife features a **"Human-in-the-Loop" learning system**—if it doesn't know if a food item is healthy, it asks you, learns the answer, and remembers it forever.

 ---